LPAndersson/SIML/docs/02-bayesian.md

 ## Multiparameter problems

 If there is more than one parameter, the previous discussion applies without any major changes.
 What might complicate things is if we wish to do inference on just one of the parameters.
 Then we need to calculate the marginal posterior distribution of the parameter, which may not be practical.
-One remedy is to simply simulate from the joint posterior distribution and from the simulation pick the parameters that are of interest.
+One remedy is to simply draw samples from the joint posterior distribution and from the samples pick the parameters that are of interest.

 Let us consider the example of comparing two binomials.
 The data generating model is
 \begin{align}